 In addition to valuable content, Google is also concerned that a website is trustworthy.
 This includes an appealing and clear layout, a certain age and above all backlinks from sources classified as serious.
-Links from public authorities, universities etc. have a high value in this respect.
-In addition to a good design and layout, you can increase the seriousness of your site quite simply by a up to date imprint and a “About us” section.
+Links from public authorities, universities, etc. have a high value in this respect.
+In addition to a good design and layout, you can increase the seriousness of your site quite simply by an up to date imprint and an “About Us” section.

-Furthermore, Google gives pages a worse ranking if main content is overshadowed by advertisements or an excessive use of pop-ups.
+Furthermore, Google gives pages a worse ranking if the main content is overshadowed by advertisements or excessive use of pop-ups.

 The conferences were worthwhile, even though I honestly have to admit that the content is repeated after a few conferences and only a limited amount of breaking new stuff is presented.